 Superficial liposuction is a relatively new procedure for treating axillary hyperhidrosis, using a one-time process performed under local anaesthesia.
-Early data suggested this technique would provide permanent reduction in sweating from the armpits of around 85%.
+Early data suggested this technique would provide effective long term reduction in sweating from the armpits of around 85%.
 This process is similar to traditional liposuction which is used for the removal of excess fat in areas such as the abdomen or hips.
 The difference is that with “superficial” liposuction for hyperhidrosis, the cannula opening is directed toward the surface of the skin where the apocrine and eccrine (sweat) glands are located.

 For the procedure itself, the area under each arm is numbed with a solution containing local anaesthesia.
 This is only mildly uncomfortable.
 The effect of the anaesthetic is immediate, so that once the area to be treated is anaesthetized, there is no further discomfort.
 Next, small openings are made at the edge of the areas to be treated.
 Usually two tiny incisions are made under each arm.
 A small cannula (metal tube) is then inserted through the incision.
 This cannula has an opening at its tip and is attached to a special syringe under vacuum pressure.
 The sweat glands are scraped and suctioned via a back and forth motion.
 The liposuction process takes approximately fifteen minutes per arm.
 This procedure is available at Palm Clinic for selected cases.
 We currently recommend Botox as the treatment of choice for most clients.

 Have you worried about sweaty palms when you need to shake hands?